Category Archives: Reviews The Year-god’s Daughter

 “I was struck first by the sensual details inextricably woven into the heightened emotion of your opening scene.
 Every action and word is given its moment in the sun, no description is extraneous.
 All mix to a triumphant whole.
 Truly stunning that you make such an ancient time and place feel like I’m right there in the middle of it, in the suffocating dust, in the blistering sun.
 Every element is perfection, every emotion raw, every character fully fleshed.
 I would recommend this book to anyone, and fully intend to buy it when it is published.”
 Cheri Lasota, author of Artemis Rising, published by SpireHouse Publishing

 “Oh, the classic world.
 I love this.
 It’s atmospheric and rich.
 It draws me in.
 It is a part of history.
 You write it so well that it talks to me with the voice of Homer.
 I’m glad I’ve read this.
 Why does the public have a taste for pseudo-historical writing, when real historical fiction resides here?
-Richard Pierce-Saunderson, author of Dead Men, published by Duckworth (March, 2012)
+Richard Pierce-Saunderson, author of The Failed Assassin, Bee Bones, and Dead Men, published by Duckworth (March, 2012)

 “This is a fabulous tale.”
 Ruth Francisco, author of Amsterdam, 2012, Good Morning, Darkness, Confessions of a Deathmaiden